nikola3794/edge-evaluation-PASCAL-MT-tmp/README.md

 # How to use

-* Open the script root/seism-master/src/gt_wrappers/db_root_dir.m and set db_root_dir=EDGE_LABEL_PATHS.
-EDGE_LABEL_PATHS should be the path to where the edge labels are stored as .mat files.
+* Open the script root/seism-master/src/gt_wrappers/db_root_dir.m and set the variable db_root_dir to the path where the edge labels are stored as .mat files.
 In the .mat files, the pascal-context semantic segmentation classes should actually be stored, because edges are defined as borders between semantic classes.
 The .mat files should be inside a directory called "trainval" which is inside EDGE_LABEL_PATHS.

 * Open the script root/Multi-Task-Learning-PyTorch-master/utils/mypath.py.
 Set the variable db_root to the directory of the PASCAL_MT dataset.
 Set the variable seism_root to the root of the seism-master directory from this codebase (root/seism-master).